bitrise-io/devcenter/_articles/getting-started/adding-a-new-app/setting-up-ssh-keys.md

 ![Add own SSH key](/img/adding-a-new-app/own-ssh.png)

 !!! note "A bot user"
-    A simple workaround is adding a \"bot\" user with the SSH key to the repositories. **Add the SSH key you would like to use to the user and add the user to the projects**.
+A simple workaround is adding a "bot" user with the SSH key to the repositories. **Add the SSH key you would like to use to the user and add the user to the projects**.
 It is enough to assign read permissions to the bot user.
 After that you can use the SSH key to clone to the repository or any submodule.

 !!! warning
 **Do not** add the key to the repository Deploy Keys.
 Add it to the user's account who has access to the repositories.

 ### GitHub